-How a Veterinarian Can Help Manage Pet Dental Care
+How Dr. Lee Can Help Manage Pet Dental Care

-Through pet dental exam and cleanings, our veterinarian team can provide early detection for oral health conditions and monitor disease progress.
-We can also provide interventions such as tooth extractions and scaling (gum cleaning) to alleviate pet discomfort and maximize health.
+Through pet dental exam and cleanings, our Dr. Lee and his team can provide early detection for oral health conditions and monitor disease progress.
+We can also provide all care that may be needed to alleviate pet discomfort and maximize health.

-At our animal hospital, we're also sure to take the time to educate pet parents about proper oral maintenance at home.
+At Augusta Animal Clinic, we’re also sure to take the time to educate pet parents about proper oral maintenance at home.
 In addition to routine pet dental exam and cleanings, we also recommend:

 - Brushing your pet’s teeth.
 Even a few times a week is better than none.
 Use vet-approved and pet-safe toothpaste and toothbrushes.
 We’ll teach you how!

 - Giving your pet nutritious food that supports oral health.

 - Providing your animal with safe chew toys.

 - Understanding signs of pet dental disease, including bad breath, excessive drooling, bleeding gums and teeth, missing teeth, discolored teeth, and frequently dropping food or vocalizing while eating.